Managing a SCORM activity

 1. Students click on a SCORM link.

-• A web link for more exploration and information;
+• a web link for more exploration and information

 Note: In this example, this SCORM has Discussion questions and a printable answer key.
+This screen guides the students to a starting point.
+The Show/Hide icon appears on the upper-left corner.

 Teacher View of SCORM Activities